skyportal/skyportal/doc/index.rst

 Quick Start
 -----------

-To launch a demo instance of Skyportal, first `clone the source code from GitHub <https://github.com/skyportal/skyportal>`_:
+To launch a demo instance of SkyPortal, first `clone the source code from GitHub <https://github.com/skyportal/skyportal>`_:

 .. code-block:: bash